Capsule hotel

-Capsule hotel (カプセルホテル), also known in the Western world as a pod hotel, is a type of hotel developed in Japan that features many small bed-sized rooms known as capsules.
+A capsule hotel (カプセルホテル), also known in the Western world as a pod hotel, is a type of hotel developed in Japan that features many small, bed-sized rooms known as capsules.
 Capsule hotels provide cheap, basic overnight accommodation for guests who do not require or who cannot afford larger, more expensive rooms offered by more conventional hotels.

 The first capsule hotel in the world opened in 1979 and was the Capsule Inn Osaka, located in the Umeda district of Osaka, Japan and designed by Kisho Kurokawa.
 From there, it spread to other cities within Japan.
-Since then, the concept has further spread to various other territories, including Belgium, China, Hong Kong, Iceland, India, Indonesia, Israel, Poland and Canada.
+Since then, the concept has further spread to various other territories, including Belgium, Canada, China, Hong Kong, Iceland, India, Indonesia, Israel, Poland, Saudi Arabia, and South Korea.

 Description

 The guest room is a chamber roughly the length and width of a single bed, with sufficient height for a hotel guest to crawl in and sit up on the bed.
 The chamber walls may be made of wood, metal or any rigid material, but are often fibreglass or plastic.
 Amenities within the room generally include a small television, air conditioning, an electronic console, and power sockets.
-The capsules are stacked side-by-side, two units high, with steps or ladders providing access to the second level rooms, similar to bunk beds.
-The open end of the capsule can be closed with a curtain or a solid door for privacy, but can be locked from the inside only.
+The capsules are stacked side-by-side, two units high, with steps or ladders providing access to the second-level rooms, similar to bunk beds.
+The open end of the capsule can be closed with a curtain or a solid door for privacy, and can be locked from the inside only.

 Like a hostel, many amenities are communally shared, including toilets, showers, wireless internet, and dining rooms.
 In Japan, a capsule hotel may have a communal bath and sauna.
-Some hotels also provide restaurants, snack bars or bars (or at least vending machines), pools, and other entertainment facilities.
+Some hotels also provide restaurants, snack bars, bars, or vending machines, pools, and other entertainment facilities.
 There may be a lounge with upholstered chairs for relaxing, along with newspapers and reading material.

 Capsule hotels vary in size, from 50 or so capsules to 700, and primarily cater to men.
 Some capsule hotels offer separate sections for male and female guests, or even separate floors and elevators.
 Clothes and shoes are exchanged for a yukata and slippers on entry, and a towel and bathrobe may also be provided.
 Luggage and valuables are usually stored in lockers or—if available—in-room safes.
 Guests are asked not to smoke or eat in the capsules.